snowplow-archive/snowplow.github.com/_posts/2016-04-09-introducing-factotum-data-pipeline-runner.md

 <h2 id="contributing">7.
 Contributing</h2>

 Factotum is completely open source - and has been from the start!
-If you'd like to get involved, or just try your hand at Rust please check out the [repository][factotum-repo].
+If you'd like to get involved, or just try your hand at Rust, please check out the [repository][factotum-repo].
 If you have any questions or need help getting started, come join us in our [Discourse forum][factotum-discourse].

 [event-data-modeling]: http://snowplowanalytics.com/blog/2016/03/16/introduction-to-event-data-modeling/